-- Ease of use: To provide a course delivery platform that is easy to learn and easy to use for students, faculty and administrators - Non-specific: To provide a course delivery platform that is independent of hardware and software operating systems - Security: To provide a fully secured online learning environment that ensures user confidence and adheres to national and international data protection standards - Development: To enable upgrades and functionality enhancements as and when appropriate
+- Ease of use: To provide a programme delivery platform that is easy to learn and easy to use for learners, faculty, and administrators - Non-specific: To provide a programme delivery platform that is independent of hardware and software operating systems - Security: To provide a fully secured online learning environment that ensures user confidence and adheres to national and international data protection standards - Development: To enable upgrades and functionality enhancements as and when appropriate

-Working in collaboration with IT, The Head of Quality has overall responsibility for the design, implementation, maintenance, security, delivery and quality assurance of the LMS.
-The following steps are in place to ensure a safe environment that meets the needs of student in the institute.
+Working in collaboration with IT, The Quality Manager has overall responsibility for the design, implementation, maintenance, security, delivery, and quality assurance of the LMS.
+The following steps are in place to ensure a safe environment that meets the needs of learner in the institute.

-- Regular reviews are undertaken of all Portobello Institute technology including the LMSs.
-This review considers students, staff, administrators, technical developers and technical developments in the wider technology environment. - Portobello Institute closely monitors new developments in the E-Learning arena and the wider technology environment to assess whether and how these applications might enhance the student and administrator experience.
+- Regular reviews are undertaken of all Portobello Institute technology including the LMS.
+This review considers learners, staff, administrators, technical developers, and technical developments in the wider technology environment - Portobello Institute closely monitors new developments in the eLearning arena and the wider technology environment to assess whether and how these applications might enhance the learner and administrator experience